The SRNET Board

 Darryl Bazylak is a Superintendent of Education for the Greater Saskatoon Catholic School Division.
 Darryl's primary portfolio responsibilities include: technology, facilities and oversight of 9 schools, including the distance learning school.
 Darryl’s career in education began in 1992, and saw him hold various teaching positions at elementary and high schools around Saskatoon.
 He is passionate about improving outcomes for First Nations, Métis and Inuit students.
 Darryl is currently working collaboratively with First Nations Communities in Saskatchewan and the Martin Family Initiative to create a First Nations Online School (FNOS), which would provide online resources and courses to on-reserve students and teachers.

-Neil McClughan is the CEO of SRNET and is the ex-officio member of the SRNET's Board of Directors, acting as a neutral party in the decision making process.
+Chad Coller is the President & CEO of SRNET and is the ex-officio member of the SRNET's Board of Directors, acting as a neutral party in the decision making process.

 "The future of education and learning in Saskatchewan will be multi-modal and distributed, with classes delivered across the province (and indeed across the world) in different modes including lectures, webinars, interactive hands-on learning, live-streamed, with video-conferenced discussion groups and other technologically-intensive methods that we haven't even thought of yet.
 I firmly believe that a strong SRNET will be a key factor in allowing the Saskatchewan post-secondary institutions and their partners to succeed in this future environment." - Harvey King